 It’s possible that we don’t yet know all the physical effects of vaping.

 According to the

-Vaping might be a less-risky choice for people who are trying to quit smoking.
+Vaping might appear to be a less risky choice for people who are trying to quit smoking.
 However, that doesn’t mean there aren’t risks involved, even if the vape liquid is nicotine-free.

 Secondhand vapor vs. secondhand smoke

-Secondhand exposure to e-cigarette vapor is less toxic than secondhand exposure to cigarette smoke.
+Secondhand exposure to e-cigarette vapor is said to be less toxic than secondhand exposure to cigarette smoke.
 However, secondhand vapor is still a form of air pollution that probably poses health risks.